A 10-year analysis of 17,000 CEOs found that decisiveness is the top trait of the best CEOs.

 An easy way to start delegating is by taking a task and assigning it in this template: {Who} will do {what} by {when}.

-Delegating is critical to moving tasks, but what do you do if your team is at capacity or you don’t have anyone to delegate to?
+What do you do if your team is at capacity or you don’t have anyone to delegate to?

-- Leverage automation tools to alleviate routine tasks
+- Leverage automation tools to alleviate routine tasks.

-Delete Work That Doesn’t Move The Needle
+3. Delete Work That Doesn’t Move The Needle

 - Achieve your goals sooner, or

-- non-essential meetings or meetings that get off-track,
+- Non-essential meetings or meetings that get off-track,

-- overly fancy presentations and slide decks,
+- Overly fancy presentations and slide decks,

-- useless reports or briefs that don’t expedite decisions,
+- Useless reports or briefs that don’t expedite decisions,

-- answering questions team members can find answers to,
+- Answering questions team members can find answers to

 Unleash Your Productivity And Eliminate Busy Work For Good